sander-aaron/ecommerce-pattern-library/_products/leaves-tee.md

 ---
 name: "Leaves Tee"
 description: |
-  A soft tee shirt with a great leaves design on it that is produced with all natural materials.
+  A soft tee shirt with a great leaves design on it.
+Produced with all natural materials.
 non_conflict: true
-image: "/images/blackshirt.png"
+image: "/images/blacktshirt.png"
 price: $34.72
 colors:
   - "Black"